openzfs/openzfs-docs/docs/Getting Started/Debian/Debian Bookworm Root on ZFS.rst

    - The pool name is arbitrary.
 If changed, the new name must be used consistently.
 The ``bpool`` convention originated in this HOWTO.

-   **Feature Notes:**

-   - The ``allocation_classes`` feature should be safe to use.
-However, unless one is using it (i.e. a ``special`` vdev), there is no point to enabling it.
-It is extremely unlikely that someone would use this feature for a boot pool.
-If one cares about speeding up the boot pool, it would make more sense to put the whole pool on the faster disk rather than using it as a ``special`` vdev.
-   - The ``device_rebuild`` feature should be safe to use (except on raidz, which it is incompatible with), but the boot pool is small, so this does not matter in practice.
-   - The ``log_spacemap`` and ``spacemap_v2`` features have been tested and are safe to use.
-The boot pool is small, so these do not matter in practice.
-   - The ``project_quota`` feature has been tested and is safe to use.
-This feature is extremely unlikely to matter for the boot pool.
-   - The ``resilver_defer`` should be safe but the boot pool is small enough that it is unlikely to be necessary.
-   - As a read-only compatible feature, the ``userobj_accounting`` feature should be compatible in theory, but in practice, GRUB can fail with an “invalid dnode type” error.
-This feature does not matter for ``/boot`` anyway.

 #.
 Create the root pool:

    Choose one of the following options: